karafka/waterdrop/README.md

 ### Usage statistics

-WaterDrop may be configured to emit internal metrics at a fixed interval by setting the `kafka` `statistics.interval.ms` configuration property to a value > `0`.
+WaterDrop is configured to emit internal `librdkafka` metrics every five seconds.
+You can change this by setting the `kafka` `statistics.interval.ms` configuration property to a value > `0`.
 Once that is done, emitted statistics are available after subscribing to the `statistics.emitted` publisher event.
+If set to `0`, metrics will not be published.

-The statistics include all of the metrics from `librdkafka` (full list [here](https://github.com/edenhill/librdkafka/blob/master/STATISTICS.md)) as well as the diff of those against the previously emitted values.
+The statistics include all of the metrics from `librdkafka` (complete list [here](https://github.com/edenhill/librdkafka/blob/master/STATISTICS.md)) as well as the diff of those against the previously emitted values.

 For several attributes like `txmsgs`, `librdkafka` publishes only the totals.
 In order to make it easier to track the progress (for example number of messages sent between statistics emitted events), WaterDrop diffs all the numeric values against previously available numbers.
 All of those metrics are available under the same key as the metric but with additional `_d` postfix: